-There are 2 sorts of subwoofers: of subwoofers: Front-firing subs and Down-firing subs.
-In the front-firing subs, the audio radiates from sides and front of the speakers at the same time in down-firing subs; the sound radiates from the base of the speakers and goes up.
+There are 2 sorts of subwoofers: Front-firing subs and Down-firing subs.
+In the front-firing subs, the audio radiates from the sides and front of the speakers at the same time while in down-firing subs the sound radiates from the base of the speakers and goes up.
 When it comes to the production of the sound, down-firing subs are better since they can move without any interruptions from furniture or people in the way.

-You will find 2 sorts of enclosures which are located in the subwoofers: ported enclosures and sealed enclosures.
+You will find 2 sorts of enclosures: ported enclosures and sealed enclosures.
 Sealed enclosures which are referred to as acoustic suspension are very responsive enclosures which provide accurate and tight bass.
 Due to the fact they do not let air flow to move out or in of the subwoofer.

 Simply speaking, the crossover is understood to be a subwoofer’s frequency range.
 The crossover of a subwoofer can easily be modified to add more bass sounds or more treble sounds.
 The guideline for putting the crossover up is very simple: Your crossover of the subwoofer ought to be fixed at the frequency in which your studio audio speakers launch playing.